Skip to main content

 The business gets one working register of important systems, data stores, owners, and criticality instead of tribal knowledge.

 If no one can say which information assets matter most, where they live, or who is responsible for them, security and continuity decisions become guesswork.
-It gives the business a working view of the information it relies on so protection can be applied where it matters most.
+A proper register gives the business a working view of the information it relies on so protection can be applied where it matters most.

 Good Security maps the key information assets, owners, dependencies, and handling expectations, then leaves you with a register the business can actually use for security, privacy, and operational planning.